SwaroopKolasani/sentinel/README.md

 SENTINEL (Semantic Enhancement Through Intelligent Noise Elimination and Labeling) is a LiDAR-only semantic segmentation system for autonomous driving.
 It combines a PointNet++ backbone with a post-processing geometric refinement module to reduce “ghost” detections and expose how performance degrades with distance.

-The code and experiments here correspond to the CSUDH Master’s thesis on distance-aware point cloud segmentation.
+The code and experiments here correspond to the distance-aware point cloud segmentation.

 ---